andreasabel/inCode/entry/practical-dependent-types-in-haskell-1.md

 function is expecting the arguments to be in.
 And you already know *exactly* what the dimensions of the result is, right in the type.

-This is why I often implement many of my functions in this style, even if the rest of my program isn’t intended to be dependently typed (I can just convert the type to a “dumb” type as soon as I get the result).
+I often implement many of my functions in this style, even if the rest of my program isn’t intended to be dependently typed (I can just convert the type to a “dumb” type as soon as I get the result).
 All of these benefits come even when the caller doesn’t *care* at all about dependently typed programming — it’s just a better style of defining functions/offering an API!